johanfforsberg/oldpaint/README.md

 Oldpaint is intended to be a drawing program in the tradition of "Deluxe Paint", but with a more modern interface and feature set.

-Current status is "under construction".
-The most important things work to some degree, but there are bugs and parts missing, and performance may vary.
-It will likely crash.
-Definitely not ready for actual use.
+Current status is *under construction*.
+It's getting close to being useful, but it's not well tested.
+It's pretty likely to crash or otherwise lose data.
+Performance may vary.
+Not ready for serious use.

 Oldpaint is written in python and uses OpenGL (via pyglet) to render things to screen.
-The user interface is built with imgui.
+The user interface is built with (py)imgui.
 Some performance critical parts, basically the image handling, is sped up using Cython.

 The motivation behind it is partly just that I want it for my own purposes, but also my learning more about OpenGL and "immediate mode" GUIs.
+But I would like it to become useful for other people too.

+### Usage ##

+If you've used DPaint or PPaint or anything similar, most things should be pretty familiar.
+Currently there is only support for 256 color palette based images.
+You draw by holding either the left ("foreground") or right ("background") mouse button.
+Use mouse wheel to pan and scroll.
+Select and edit colors in the palette, color 0 is currently always transparent background.
+The toolbar to the top right contains various basic drawing modes.
+Most other functionality is available via the menu bar, where you can also find various keyboard shortcuts.
+Otherwise the UI is pretty minimal - by design.

 #### Current features ####
 - Supports (only) 8 bit palette based images.
 - Layers
 - Unlimited undo
-- Basic drawing operations (pencil, line, circle...)
+- Basic drawing operations (pencil, line, circle, fill...)
 - Custom brushes
-- Load/save OpenRaster files (essentially zipped PNGs, but supports layers etc)
+- Load/save PNG, OpenRaster files (essentially zipped PNGs, but supports layers etc)

 #### Planned features ####
 - Animation
 - Sprite sheets
 - Gradients
-- Export to PNG
 - Extensibility/scripting (it's all written in python anyway)

 #### Possible features ####
 - Other file formats
 - Palette restrictions (e.g. ECS, C64...)
+- Palette cycling
 - Loading reference images
 - Full 32 bit images